simonw/datasette/docs/plugin_hooks.rst

 Some plugins that implement social features may store the ID of the :ref:`actor <authentication_actor>` that performed an action - added a comment, bookmarked a table or similar - and then need a way to resolve those IDs into display-friendly actor dictionaries later on.

+The :ref:`await datasette.actors_from_ids(actor_ids) <datasette_actors_from_ids>` internal method can be used to look up actors from their IDs.
+It will dispatch to the first plugin that implements this hook.

 Unlike other plugin hooks, this only uses the first implementation of the hook to return a result.
 You can expect users to only have a single plugin installed that implements this hook.

 If no plugin is installed, Datasette defaults to returning actors that are just ``{"id": actor_id}``.